epoplavskis/photon-pump/README.rst

 Photon-pump is a fast, user-friendly client for Eventstore_.

-It emphasis a modular design, hidden behind an interface that's written for humans.
+It emphasises a modular design, hidden behind an interface that's written for humans.

 Installation
 ------------